 - 9. A phased scheme of landscaping and tree planting shall be approved by the Local Planning Authority before operations on the site commence, or within such longer period as the Local Planning Authority after consultation with the operator shall determine, and implemented in accordance with an agreed timetable.
-Such a scheme shall include, amongst other matters, provision for: - (a) the retention of as many existing trees or hedgerows within the site and on the site boundaries as possible, these being accurately identified on a plan, and measures to protect these trees from damage during operations, including a defined buffer zone.

-- (b) reinstatement of a complete hedge running north-east to south-west running on the northerly side of the reinstated Public Footpath number 22 (Northchurch). - (c) details of the planting specification, species, size, spacing and number of trees and shrubs to be planted, and measures to protect and maintain the trees and shrubs in accordance with good silvicultural practice; - (d) a timetable within which the agreed scheme shall be implemented;
+Such a scheme shall include, amongst other matters, provision for: - (a) the retention of as many existing trees or hedgerows within the site and on the site boundaries as possible, these being accurately identified on a plan, and measures to protect these trees from damage during operations, including a defined buffer zone. - (b) tree planting around the western perimeter of the site. - (c) details of the planting specification, species, size, spacing and number of trees and shrubs to be planted, and measures to protect and maintain the trees and shrubs in accordance with good silvicultural practice; - (d) a timetable within which the agreed scheme shall be implemented;